abhaysp95/vimwiki/python_ictiitk.md

 	- lstrip() - removes whitespace from left
 	- rstrip() - removes whitespace from right
 	- strip() - removes whitespace from both sides
-* To assign a variable's value into new variable or print() use `f` at the starting and {varible's name} in parenthesis
+* To assign a variable's value into new variable or print() use `f` at the starting and {variable's name} in parenthesis
 * When you're writing long numbers, you can group digits using underscores to make a large numbers more readable:
   ```py